Formula Feeding Myths That Need to GoMar 22, 2023

 Babies who are exclusively fed formula grow and thrive, just like babies who get mostly breastmilk.

-Myth #2: Formula contains lots of sugars and fillers.
+Formula myth #2: Baby formula contains lots of sugars and fillers.

 Did you know the majority of formulas available have lactose as the main carb source JUST like breastmilk?